johnshearing/PrivateKeyVault/README.md

 When it finishes, eject the SD card and re-insert it into your Raspberry Pi.
 When you boot it up, it should be in the exact same state it was in when you first cloned the SD card.

+## Airgapping Your PrivateKeyVault
-## You are about to start working with Private Keys.
-**Pull out the WiFi Dongle,
+**You are about to start working with Private Keys Pull out the WiFi Dongle,
-Pull out the Ethernet Cable, and
+Pull out the Ethernet Cable,
+Stop using Thumbdrives, and
-Never connect to anything ever again**
+Never connect to anything ever again.

-Not to a computer, Not to the Internet, Not to a TV, Not to a Phone, Not to a printer, Not to another pi, Not to anything.
-Not with WiFi, Not with Bluetooth, Not with Ethernet, Not with HDMI, Not with GPIO, Not with USB, Not with Video Out, Not with Audio Out, Not with anything.
+Not to a computer,
+Not to the Internet,
+Not to a TV,
+Not to an external computer screen,
+Not to a Phone,
+Not to a printer,
+Not to another pi,
+Not to anything.
+Not with WiFi,
+Not with Bluetooth,
+Not with Ethernet,
+Not with HDMI,
+Not with GPIO,
+Not with USB,
+Not with Video Out,
+Not with Audio Out,
+Not with anything**
 #### Lock Down Your Pi

 Open the terminal window and execute the following command:
 `sudo raspi-config`
 Under **Interfacing Options**, disable SSH and VNC.